Table of contents + Prologue

 God– 25,000 to 5,000 years ago.

 Chapter 10.
-The first villages and agriculture: our third evolutionary milestone.
+The first villages: our third evolutionary milestone.

 Chapter 11.
 The law.